 As we have previously mentioned, posts that can be found, e.g., on Facebook and Twitter, differ.
 Still, it's not only because people who post there belong to different socio-economic groups.
 Although it might be the case, the nature of content across multiple websites also depends on their limitations.

 Posts on Twitter are limited to 280 characters, meaning it isn't a place that encourages long arguments.
 On the other hand, not all social networks can handle high-resolution images or video content.
 As a result, it might be best to avoid cross-posting across social media platforms that focus on different things.

 Depending on your resources, it might be challenging to create unique content for all social networks.
 Still, even though it would be pretty time-consuming, you would maximize the chances of your post getting a lot of traction in the digital world, or who knows, perhaps it could even go viral.

-However, no matter your social media strategy, we think that there's no such dilemma when it comes to social media management tools - using them is a no-brainer!
+However, no matter your social media strategy, we think that there's no such dilemma regarding social media management tools - using them is a no-brainer!

 With high competition on the market, the subscription fees aren't incredibly expensive, and they'll save you a lot of time to focus on other, more critical tasks.